 Published geologic maps of the area (Derkley, et al., 2006) show the site is mantled by river-deposited alluvium (Qa).
 This soil likely originated as Touchet bed or loess deposits from the sills surrounding the Walla Walla Valley that were eroded by local streams and carried down into the river bed, where it was deposited and possibly reworked by the moving river.
-Underlying these deposits is a Miocene-age basalt conglomerate and gravel.
+Miocene basalt conglomerate and gravel underlay these deposits.
+The gravel was encountered during our subsurface exploration of the site.